Professor Christos Touramanis

 T2K (since 2003):

-Tokai-to-Kamioka is the first "superbeam" long-baseline neutrino oscillation experiment.
-It will use the world's highest power pulsed proton beam at the J-PARC facility in Tokai and the SuperK detector.
-The first beam neutrinos were produced at J-PARC in 04/09 , detected in the on-axis Near Detector (INGRID) in 11/09 , in the off-axis Near Detector (ND280) in 02/10, and in Super-K in 02/10 .
+Tokai-to-Kamioka is the first "superbeam" off-axis long-baseline neutrino oscillation experiment.
+It uses the pulsed proton beam at the J-PARC facility in Tokai and the Super-K detector.
+The first beam neutrinos were produced at J-PARC in 04/2009, detected in the on-axis Near Detector (INGRID) in 11/2009, in the off-axis Near Detector (ND280) in 02/2010, and in Super-K in 02/2010.

-I am the Principal Investigator of the BABAR group at Liverpool.
-We are using data of the SLAC B-Factory to study heavy quark transitions.
-In 2001 we were involved in the discovery of CP Violation in the B meson system.
-We have pioneered the measurement of the angle alpha of the Unitarity Triangle using the decay (B0 to rho+ rho-).
-We are now involved in charm physics and specifically D-meson mixing.
+I was the Principal Investigator of the BABAR group at Liverpool.
+We analysed data of the SLAC B-Factory to study heavy quark transitions.
+In 2000-02 we had a leading involvement in the discovery of CP Violation in the B meson system.
+We pioneered the measurement of the angle alpha of the Unitarity Triangle using the decay (B0 to rho+ rho-).
+We were involved in the first observations and CP violation measurements in rare B decay channels (pipi, Kpi) and also in the observation of D-meson mixing.
 We have held various positions of responsibility within the collaboration.
 Our main contribution pre-1999 was the design and construction of the CsI(Tl) endcap electromagnetic calorimeter.

-KM3NeT (since 2004): A European initiative for a deep-sea ultra high energy cosmic neutrino telescope in the Mediterranean.
-Currently at the design study stage (EU-funded in Framework 6).
+A European Design Study for a deep-sea ultra high energy cosmic neutrino telescope in the Mediterranean.

 University of Liverpool